 Primary and secondary feasibility outcomes

 The primary feasibility outcome, to inform the effect size for a definitive trial, was difference between study groups in weight 12 months postnatally, expressed as % weight change and weight loss from documented antenatal-booking weight.
+A core outcome set was not used.

 Secondary outcomes were selected as appropriate to inform progress to a definitive RCT.
 These included rates of 5% and 10% weight reduction and changes in relation to healthy lifestyle and health behaviours.
 The following were used: